LeoLiu1999/YoRPGv4_Ubermensch/README.md

 Code Restructuring:
-    Not much honestly.
+<br>    Not much honestly.
 For now, additional features haven't required us to change the way our code previously worked.

 How to Play:
-    DO THIS LATER
+<Br>    Start it by typing java YoRPG.
+When it gives choices, type the number, not the entire line, ortherwise it will return an error.